Envirometrix/PredictiveSoilMapping/main.md

 advantage of recent scientific and technical advances in the following
 areas:

--   Collection of field observations and samples
+-   Collection of field observations and samples:

-    -   Collating and harmonizing existing legacy soils data
+    -   Collating and harmonizing existing legacy soils data,

-    -   New field sampling designs and programs and new data collection strategies
+    -   New field sampling designs and programs and new data collection strategies,

--   Characterization of soils in the field and in the laboratory
+-   Characterization of soils in the field and in the laboratory:

-    -   New field sensors for characterizing soils in situ
+    -   New field sensors for characterizing soils in situ,

-    -   New faster, cheaper and more accurate methods of laboratory analysis
+    -   New faster, cheaper and more accurate methods of laboratory analysis,

--   Creation, collation and distribution of comprehensive sets of environmental covariates
+-   Creation, collation and distribution of comprehensive sets of environmental covariates:

-    -   Introduce new covariate data sets based on new remote, air and space sensors
+    -   Introduce new covariate data sets based on new remote, air and space sensors,

-    -   Include new varieties and resolutions of DEM and other environmental covariate data
+    -   Include new varieties and resolutions of DEM and other environmental covariate data,

-    -   Maximize use and relevance of existing data sets of environmental covariates
+    -   Maximize use and relevance of existing data sets of environmental covariates,

--   Automated spatial prediction models.
+-   Automated spatial prediction models:

-    -   Replace previous qualitative and subjective mental models with new quantitative and objective statistical models
+    -   Replace previous qualitative and subjective mental models with new quantitative and objective statistical models,

-    -   Adopt new methods of automated space-time modelling and prediction
+    -   Adopt new methods of automated space-time modelling and prediction,

--   New options for hosting, publishing, sharing and using spatial data via cloud services
+-   New options for hosting, publishing, sharing and using spatial data via cloud services:

-    -   Develop new platforms for collaborative data sharing and geo-publishing
+    -   Develop new platforms for collaborative data sharing and geo-publishing,

-    -   Develop open services to deliver on-demand, real time online mapping
+    -   Develop open services to deliver on-demand, real time online mapping,

 ### Collection of field observations and samples